fjossinet/QuantNet/README.md

 You need also to have the tool [bower](http://bower.io) installed on your computer.

-Then go in the directory website/static and type:
+To install the Web server dependencies, from the directory website/static, type:

     bower install

 This project contains sample data to quickly see how the tool is working.
-From the QuantNet directory, type:
+First you need to initialize these data.
+To do so type from the QuantNet directory;

+    ./scripts/init.py

+Once done (this can take a while), type:

     ./website/server.py